 I’m not a marriage counselor and I can’t say whether a marriage is doomed.
 I understand how your wife feels and I can maybe try to provide a new perspective to help bridge the divide.

-I shared her feelings for many, many years.
+I felt the same way as your wife for many, many years.
 I didn’t entertain the idea of guns in our home with our three children.
 I didn’t let my kids play with toy guns.
 I felt that our society was too violent.
 I didn’t understand the purpose of anyone having a firearm; I didn’t live in the country or in a bad area of town.
-It wasn’t until after Hurricane Katrina, when I saw a modern American city debilitated overnight, when first responders were unable to (or didn’t) respond, and families were on their own that I realized my vulnerability.
+The idea of having a gun — any gun, whether a .380 or .45 — in our home seemed like an invitation to Death itself.

 This was a MAJOR mental shift for me.
 Honestly, I felt like I sold out.
-Since your wife is my age, she probably also grew up watching The Smurfs, Strawberry Shortcake, Fraggle Rock, and other shows where everyone contributes to the greater community.
+Since your wife is my age, she probably also grew up watching the same cartoons and sitcoms, where everyone contributes to the greater community.
 Society needs to be better for all children, not just mine.
 We must all give up a little freedom so that we can all be safer.

-My new reality acknowledges that I can give up all my rights for a better society, but others won’t.
+My new reality acknowledged that I can give up all my rights for a better society, but others won’t.
 There are simply people out there who are never going to play by the rules.
-Criminals do not care about the greater society and will take what they can.
-I want to live in a society where everyone is good and safe, but I am no longer ignorant to the risks that danger may come to my door.
-I used to hope, pray, and expect our home to be safe because of the good people inside of it.
-Now I know that if someone comes in my home to threaten my family, I will, within the law, use the ultimate equalizer to stop him.
+Criminals cause chaos or use it to take what they can.
+I am no longer ignorant to the reality that danger may come to my door.

 This was my journey: